• Skip to primary navigation

 Notes

-• If you're making our chashu pork recipe, you can skip making this egg marinade recipe and use the leftover chashu cooking liquid to marinate the ramen eggs.
-This saves time and ingredients and it's just as delicious.
+If by chance you happen to also be making my chashu pork recipe, you can skip making the marinade recipe here and use the leftover chashu cooking liquid to marinate the ramen eggs instead.
+This saves time and ingredients, and it's really delicious.

-• If you don't have ice in your freezer when you decide to make ramen eggs, boil the eggs for exactly 5 minutes and remove them to a bowl of cold tap water and continue running water over them until they are completely cool.
+If you don't have ice in your freezer when you decide to make ramen eggs, boil the eggs for exactly 6 minutes and remove them to a bowl of cold tap water and continue running water over them until they are completely cool.
+Not ideal, but I've done it and it works!

-• Adding 1 tablespoon (15g) of vinegar and 1 teaspoon (4g) of salt to 4 cups (1 liter) of water, makes it a little easier to peel the eggs, but the best trick is to not use super fresh eggs which are difficult to peel no matter what.
-Obviously, this doesn't mean you should use expired eggs, but rather eggs that are just a little bit older because they're always easier to peel.
+Adding 1 tablespoon (15g) of vinegar and 1 teaspoon (4g) of salt to 4 cups (1 liter) of water, makes it a little easier to peel the eggs.
+But the best trick is to simply not use super fresh eggs, which are difficult to peel no matter what.
+Obviously, this doesn't mean you should use expired eggs, but rather eggs that are about a week or a week and a half old because they're.

-• Be very gentle when peeling ramen eggs, because they're very soft which makes them easy to tear.
-However, if you do get a crack or even a large tear it's no big deal, pop them into the marinade anyway because they'll still taste delicious.
+Be very gentle when peeling ramen eggs, because they're very soft, which makes them easy to tear.
+However, if you do get a crack or even a large tear, it's no big deal; pop them into the marinade anyway because they'll still taste delicious.
+Believe me, it's happened to me:)

-• Using dental floss or a wire to cut ramen eggs makes the cleanest cut, but if you're only concerned with flavor and not whether they look perfect, just use a sharp knife.
+Using dental floss or a wire to cut ramen eggs makes the cleanest cut, but if you're only concerned with flavor and not whether they look perfect, just use a sharp knife like most of us use.
+Using a serrated knife will leave ridges on the whites (see main post for what that looks like),

 • Prep Time: 2 minutes